z00mantwo/BoxTurtleMC/README.md

 ![BT_Render](images/MC-Render.png)

-The main focus is combining this project with a BigTreeTech MMB.
+The main focus is combining this project with a [BigTreeTech MMB](https://biqu.equipment/products/bigtreetech-mmb).
 This to enable full BoxTurtle control of the DC motor powered re-spoolers.
-It also adds additional support for the "BoxTurtle Lane Controls" mod and [Project TurtleScreen](https://github.com/sbtoonz/TurtleScreen).
+It also allows a nice upgrade path from a ERCF to the BoxTurtle. the board also adds additional support for the "BoxTurtle Lane Controls" mod and [Project TurtleScreen](https://github.com/sbtoonz/TurtleScreen).
 This board will also have the option of controlling up to 8 re-spooler motors so it should be useful in larger custom BoxTurtle setups with more than 4 lanes.

 The board was developed in the free version of [KiCAD](https://www.kicad.org/).
 So it can be downloaded and modified.